Deposit required for a home loan

 If you’re buying your first house, you may also qualify for stamp duty concessions (depending on the state or territory).
 Since stamp duty can add to the purchase price, this is a real help.

 The key to a successful savings goal is to be realistic about what you can afford to buy.
-Read our advice on how to manage your expectations and buy an affordable home.
+Read our advice on how to manage your expectations and avoid mortgage stress.

 When the time comes to apply for a home loan, don’t feel like you have to do it on your own.
 Visit your local branch, make an appointment with a mobile banker or, if you’re ready, feel free to apply online.